VolumeElement/VolumeElement.github.io/_posts/2023-06-20-fun-with-elliptic-curves.md

 results in `(-725/4 : 7105/8 : 1)` as our point $Q$.

-Now we may try to find a suitible $mQ$,
+One more short snippet of code lets us try to find a suitible $mQ$,

 ```
 iterate = Q